fbpx

 Canning can be a beneficial and fun hobby.
 As you start to understand the cooking times in the recipes you are using, you can start creating your own recipes and have fun with the craft.

-No matter which method you choose, canning lets you enjoy your garden fruits and vegetables year round.
+Regardless of your chosen method, canning lets you enjoy your garden fruits and vegetables year-round.
 Canned foods also make great holiday gifts.
 And if the power goes out for a week, you’ll have no worries about eating!
 If you need more help, there are many YouTube canning videos and tutorials online that will get you on your way to canning like a pro.

 Here’s a great video primer on canning basics from Michigan State University: